September 30, 2019

 A flight of stairs led to a crypt ten meters deep.
 The infancy of Jesus was spent mainly in caves.
 He was born in one, hid in another.
 As such, the site was also called Cavern Church.
 Christianity, indeed, started as an underground movement.
 Small wonder that Jesus rolled the stone away to escape permanent burial in yet another cave.
 In the same way, He had redeemed us from cavernous darkness to glorious light.

-We had come directly from the airport to Coptic Cairo on the first day of our Holy Land pilgrimage.
+We had come directly from the airport to Coptic Cairo on the first day of our Holy Land tour.
 God wasted no time.
 On day one, I received this personal message on identity and spiritual heritage.
-What an honor to be named after my father and the father of Christianity in a country.
+What an honor to be named after my father and the father of Christianity in Egypt.
 My grandfather, the original Aniano in the family, was born on St. Anianus’ feast day, April 25th.
 Apparently, my great grandparents got the name from the book of saints.

 The name I had carried as a burden was the same that lifted me up.
 The place that represented suffering in the Old Testament turned into one of refuge in the New.
-This epiphany underlined the purpose of the pilgrimage: to find myself in my spiritual journey.
+This epiphany underlined the purpose of this personal pilgrimage: to find myself in my spiritual journey.

 Fear not, for I have redeemed you; I have called you by name, you are mine.